OrderedSet86/garden-of-grind-doc/pages/rules.md

 5. **No collecting progression resources from non-OW dims**
     - In other words, non-OW void mining is disallowed, and anything else that relies on that dim - eg kobold hollow hill farming in TF.
     - You can use other dims to progress in QB.
-    - Feel free to break this rule for your own run, this is just what we did for GotG run.
+    - (Feel free to break this rule for your own run, this is just what we did for GotG run.)
-6. **Exceptions to rule 6**
+6. **Exception to rule 5**
-    - You are allowed to travel to the end and kill the Chaos Dragon for Chaos Crystals (generation for this is intentionally left on)
+    - Since Chaos Crystal is needed for stargate, you are allowed to travel to the end and kill the Chaos Dragon for Chaos Crystals.
+Due to earlier config it should be the only thing that generates in the end.
 7. **difficulty=hard**

 ### Original Skyblock Run (2021-2022)